crtclmmnt/crtclmmnt.github.io/index.md

 <h1 style="margin-top: 0px;">We are living in a Critical Moment.</h1>

-The crises facing us are numerous: boiling oceans, collapsing ecosystems, a new gilded age, genocide funded with our tax dollars, the rise of techno-feudalism, and so many other horrors.
+The crises facing us are numerous: ecological collapse, a new gilded age, an economy that has abandoned the working class, state-sponsored violence against immigrants, the rise of techno-feudalism, genocide funded by our taxes, and so many other horrors.

 It’s hard to face all this without falling apart, or turning a blind eye.